-- Hearing The investigation of a Formal Title IX Complaint will be adjudicated through a live hearing, providing opportunities for both parties to make statements, for the investigator to present his/her report, and for witnesses to provide statements.
-Both parties will have the opportunity to pose questions of the other party through their advisors during the cross-examination segment.
-The adjudicator will be responsible to determine the relevance of questions before a response is required. - Decision A final decision regarding whether or not the Respondent is "responsible" or "not responsible" for the incident under investigation will be communicated, along with the sanctions assigned, to both the Complainant and the Respondent at the same time and in the same manner. - Appeal Both the Complainant and the Respondent have the opportunity to appeal the final decision.
+- Hearing The investigation of a Formal Title IX Complaint can be adjudicated through a live hearing or without a live hearing, providing opportunities for both parties to make statements, for the investigator to present his/her report, and for witnesses to provide statements.
+Both parties will have the opportunity to pose questions of the other party through their advisors or decision-makers based on type of adjudication.
+The adjudicator will be responsible for determining the relevance of questions before a response is required. - Decision A final decision regarding whether or not the Respondent is "responsible" or "not responsible" for the incident under investigation will be communicated, along with the sanctions assigned, to both the Complainant and the Respondent at the same time and in the same manner. - Appeal Both the Complainant and the Respondent can appeal the final decision.
 The basis for appeal can be concerns regarding procedural irregularities, bias in the process, additional evidence that has surfaced, or a concern that the sanctions assigned don't match the incident.